d3x0r/STFRPhysics/README.md

 On Reflection; it should follow if `Q * P` is  also `P / Q` then `P * Q` is also `Q / P`, No, that doesn't clarify anything, and just muddies the waters.
 Adding an Angle `A + B`
 , it's the same as `A - (360-B)`  or `A + B - 360`....
-Let's just go ahead and blame it on the 2PI Modulous.
-The point really is, we shouldn't be doing our quaternion math in the projection of the thing.
-It's like always computing things about the cube on the screen from the pixels on the screen - they make AI's to do that, not formulas.
+Let's just go ahead and blame it on the 2PI modulus.
+The point really is, we shouldn't be doing our quaternion math in the projection of the value;  It's like always computing things about the cube on the screen from the pixels on the screen - they make AI's to do that, not formulas.

 ### Hypothetical failure case